jabregana/AI-Opportunity-Validation-Framework/README.md

 4. Cold extraction tax (every write pays a full LLM call)
 5. No reasoning memory (graphs store facts but not the decisions that produced them)

 You don't have to rebuild any of these tools to fix those problems.
 You can sit in front of them as middleware.
-That's a real opening.
+That's seems the real opening.

 I picked four candidate wedges and checked each one against what the incumbents already shipped: